Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Conclusions

-For numerical comparison and validation, we focused on specific instances from the three payoff classes allowed by our equation: plain vanilla claims, volatility claims, and joint asset/volatility claims.
+For numerical comparison and validation purposes, we focused on specific instances from the three payoff classes allowed by our equation: plain vanilla claims, volatility claims, and joint asset/volatility claims.
 The results confirm the validity of our method.
 From a computational standpoint, a single software implementation can output prices for several different combinations of models and payoffs.
+Finally, we have presented some initial evidence that a model with correlation between the activity rates potentially allows a better management of the volatility skew compared to other jump models.